 Earthwatch’s long-running Teach Earth fellowship, launched in 1975, is one of the few programs in the country that embeds teachers with world-class scientists on active research expeditions.
 By taking part in meaningful, hands-on research in the field, teachers return to school with a fresh perspective and are better able to engage their students on topics of science and environmental stewardship.

-Teach Earth fellows step out of the classroom for 7 to 14 days and work alongside scientists to study nature, learning real-world research protocols, and recording observations and measurements in the field.
+Teach Earth fellows will step out of the classroom for 7 to 14 days and work alongside scientists to study nature, learn real-world research protocols, and record observations and measurements in the field.
 They collect data that underpin scientific progress and can, over time, change the world.
 In the evenings, teacher fellows work together to brainstorm new lesson plans that will bring science to life back in the classroom.

 Depth of Experience